datajoint-company/datajoint-utilities/datajoint_utilities/dj_search/README.md

 # list schemas with a given prefix
 list_schemas_prefix('dbprefix1')

-# list schemas in an order that they could be dropped, to avoid foreign key contraints
+# list schemas in an order that they could be dropped, to avoid foreign key constraints
 list_drop_order('dbprefix1')

 # drop schemas with a given prefix.
 Dry run ordered listing is slow.